Nkawu/makerbot_replicator_1_info/README.md

 1. Select file on the Octoprint UI in a web browser
 1. Print while watching progress remotely with the webcam!

-> It is recommended that the extruder warm up at printing temperature for a good 5-10 minutes before attempting a first noodle when starting from cold.
+It is recommended that the extruder warm up at printing temperature for a good 5-10 minutes before attempting a first noodle when starting from cold.
 After it's warmed up, some prefer to "idle" at about 160C between builds.
 It's cold enough that the nozzle doesn't ooze and you're less likely to get a rising pool of molten ABS in the barrel.
+{:.ui.small.info.message}

 ---